Walid-Ahmed/imageclassifierSuite/README.md

 When the training starts, it will show sample of images and print  statistics about the dataset.
 The training  script will stop automatically if the  validation accuracy is not improving after a patience number of epochs(default 50).

-After finishing training, the following files are automatically saved to a  "Results" folder you pss as argument when you start training.
+After finishing training, the following files are automatically saved to a  "Results" folder you pass as argument when you start training.

  1. Loss and accuracy curves